The best free PS4 games are a theoretically infinite value offer. Who wouldn't want to play great games without needing to buy anything?

 For fighting games, you can pick up the Smash Bros-like Brawlhalla.
 If you fancy something more serious, Dead or Alive 6 Core Fighters or Dissidia Final Fantasy NT Free Edition are ideal, give you greater depth at the expense of having a limited character selection.

 And if you want a single player experience, Let It Die only introduces multiplayer in the form of other players' dead characters becoming enemies in your game.
 On the whole, it's a personal experience that moulds itself after Dark Souls and other action RPG titles.

 The best free PS4 games to play today

-Mobile Suit Gundam: Battle Operation 2
+4. Mobile Suit Gundam: Battle Operation 2

 You don’t need to have kept up with the enormous Gundam franchise of movies, TV shows and other games to enjoy this multiplayer game.
-Two teams of six head out onto the battlefield either on foot or in one of the series’ titular mechanical battle suits.
-You can unlock more and more suits as you play, or pay with real money to unlock one of the 130 available mechas that takes your fancy straight away.
+Two teams of six head out onto the battlefield either on foot or in one of the series’ titular mechanical battle suits..
+This sequel also adds the option to leave the planet and fight in space, adding a whole new dimension to the fight.

 It’s hard to find a MOBA (multiplayer online battle arena) title on consoles, but Genesis wants to be the PS4’s answer to League of Legends and other massive titles that dwell on PC.
 You can pick one of 28 heroes to take into a 5v5 battle in a sci-fi themed maps with dynamically changing elements, either in traditional multiplayer, single player, or in a co-operative PvE campaign.